-- 2.1 The Department for Work and Pensions (DWP) makes grants available to local authorities for DHP purposes.
-In 2019-20, the total DHP grant budget (shared between all local authorities in England and Wales) is £139.5m 53 million, a decrease of 8.8% compared to 2018-19. - 2.2 The £139.5 million consists of funding for four separate areas of support; Core Funding, Local Housing Allowance (LHA), Removal of the Spare Room Subsidy (RSRS) and benefit cap. - 2.3 The Core Funding, Local Housing Allowance and Removal of Spare Room Subsidy elements of the overall funding have remained the similar to 2018-19 funding for Slough. - 2.4 The distribution of the DHP funding is based on the effect of each element on individual LAs. - 2.5 Slough's share of this £139.5 million grant is £ 650,504 which is an increase on 2018-19 of £1,110 - 2.6 The Council needs to consider how to allocate this limited DHP resource in a way that is not only fair but also supports those that are in most need of assistance.
+- 2.1 The Department for Work and Pensions (DWP) makes grants available to local authorities for DHP purposes but these are cash-limited by the Secretary of State.
+In 2020-21, the total DHP grant budget (shared between all local authorities in England and Wales) is £179.5 million.
+This figure is made up of the £139.5m DHP funding rolled over from 2019-20 and an additional £40m to support the most vulnerable living in the private rented sector and this represents an increase of 28.67% for this financial year. - 2.2 The £179.5 million consists of funding for four separate areas of support; Core Funding, Local Housing Allowance (LHA), Removal of the Spare Room Subsidy (RSRS) and benefit cap. - 2.3 The Core Funding, Local Housing Allowance and Removal of Spare Room Subsidy elements of the overall funding has remained similar to 2019-20 funding received for Slough. - 2.4 The distribution of the DHP funding is based on the effect of each element on individual LAs. - 2.5 Slough's share of this £179.5 million grant is £ 848,666 which is an increase on 2019-20 of £198,162. ' - 2.6 The Council needs to consider how to allocate this limited DHP resource in a way that is not only fair but also supports those that are in most need of assistance.